What I Bring To Learning Experience Design

 As a teacher, success was always measured by whether learners could actually apply what they’d learned.
 Over the years I designed lessons, assessments, and learning activities that helped students develop practical skills and make measurable progress.

 That focus on outcomes carries over into my work as a learning experience designer.
-I’m interested in creating learning that identifies the performance problem through data analysis and collaboration with learners and stakeholders.
+I’m interested in creating learning that identifies the performance problem through data analysis and collaboration with learners, stakeholders and subject - matter experts.
 This means that the learning solution provided supports real performance, not just information delivery.

 My background in education has given me a strong foundation in communication and learner engagement.
 I’m used to taking complex information and turning it into clear, structured learning experiences that make sense to the audience.

-As I transition into learner experience design, I’m combining that experience with modern eLearning tools and scenario-based design to create digital learning that is engaging and focused on real-world application.
+As I move more deeply into learner experience design, I’m combining that experience with modern eLearning and AI tools, as well as scenario-based design to create digital learning that is engaging and focused on real-world application.